 Important Note: Once a degree is conferred, it cannot be retroactively changed to another degree plan for any reason.
-Before choosing a degree program, applicants are strongly encouraged to contact their state department of education, teacher certification/licensure office for specific certification requirements for the
+Before choosing a degree program, applicants are strongly encouraged to contact their state department of education, teacher certification/licensure office for specific certification requirements for the state where they intend to teach.

-Master's and Educational Specialist degree students are allotted six years, from the initial term of enrollment, in which to complete all program/degree requirements.
+Master's degree students are allotted six years from the initial term of enrollment in which to complete all program/degree requirements.
 Students unable to complete all program/degree requirements within this six year timeframe will be subject to dismissal.
 For exceptions and further information on the Master's Program Completion Timeline policy please refer to the Student Handbook section of the catalog.